We write a lot of posts on Copyblogger about how business owners can apply techniques used by professional copywriters.

 Or a strong SEO copywriter to write content that both serves your business needs and can rank well in search engines.

-Realize that you’ll pay more for a copywriter with specific expertise, rather than a generalist … just like you pay more for a Mercedes mechanic who’s been in business for 30 years over some kid at the quickie oil change who’s always wanted to try fixing a Mercedes.
+Realize that you’ll pay more for a copywriter with specific expertise, rather than a generalist … just like you would pay more for a Mercedes mechanic who’s been in business for 30 years, than you would pay for some kid at the quickie oil change who’s always wanted to try fixing a Mercedes.

 4. You’re too close to the topic